jacobswisher/FunctionalLanguage/README.md

 ## Reserved keywords

-"fst" = Returns the first value in a pair
-"snd" = Returns the second value in a pair "if","then","else" = tests a condition, if true returns the "then" value, if false returns the "else" value "let" = Declares an expression (Not yet implemented) "add" = Adds two Integers, Floats, or Strings
+"fst" = Returns the first value in a pair, or first value in a list "lst" = Returns the second value in a pair, or last value in a list "if","then","else" = tests a condition, if true returns the "then" value, if false returns the "else" value "let" = Declares an expression (Not yet implemented) "add" = Adds two Integers, Floats, or Strings